security-as-code/rampart-spec/README.md

 - Blocks must have an opening and a closing declaration
 - A block opening declaration consists of:
-    - The block name keyword,
+    - The block name keyword
     - followed by a **unique** **quoted string inside parentheses** to name the block,
     - followed by a **colon**, which indicates that the block is open and must be closed with a closing declaration.
 - Each successive line after a block is opened is a statement of that block until it is closed.